eXist-db/existdb-saml/README.md

 The `<fake-idp>` element may be used for debugging if no "real" IDP is available yet.
 This element should be empty for production use.

+### Set Password for the `exsaml` DB User

+During installation of the existdb-saml package, a special DB user `exsaml` gets created if it does not exist.
+This user will be created with a default password (in order to not ship with a blank password).

+You need to assign your chosen password as configured in file `config-exsaml.xml` (tag `exsaml-creds/@pass`) to the `exsaml` DB user.

+In EXide, you could do this by executing `sm:passwd('exsaml', 'THE PASSWORD YOU CONFIGURED')`.

 ### Edit controller.xql of Your Application